WelderUpdates/ZeroDocs/zero_editor_documentation/zeromanual/scripting/wysiwyg.markdown

 Properties are one of the easiest ways to make components more reusable.
-While some properties affect runtime behavior, others are simply items that help set the initial state of one’s components.
+While some properties affect runtime behavior, others are simply items that help set the initial state of oneâ€™s components.

 One can see the WYSIWYG (what-you-see-is-what-you-get) effect with some of the built-in components.